Tutorial: Getting Started with Microsoft SQL Server

 Database Terminology

-When working with FME and databases, it is important to clarify some of the basic database terms used by FME, as they may differ from what is used in a particular database package.
+When working with FME and databases, it is essential to clarify some of the basic database terms used by FME, as they may differ from those used in a particular database package.

-Schema: Also known as the Data Model.
+Schema: Also known as a data model.
 In the SQL Server table list, the table name is prefaced by the schema (schema.table)

-Authentication: Confirming the user trying to access the database has the right to do so
+Authentication: Confirming that the user trying to access the database has the right to do so

 Geometry: Spatial Type, used for planar data such as UTM coordinates